 2. It’s fast

-As billions are invested there is a need for thousands of TMPs.
+As billions are invested, there is a need for thousands of TMPs.
 In May this year, in Auckland alone, more than 1,400 TMP’s were approved.
-The quicker the TMP can be produced, the sooner projects can get started.
+Thus, the quicker the TMP can be produced, the sooner projects can get started.
 No wonder Temporary Traffic Management companies like Parallaxx can get your TMP done within 48 hours of request.

 3. It’s convenient

 AutoCAD enables us to utilise ready-made ‘base maps’ that can be found on most of the mapping services available online, such as Auckland Council GeoMaps, Koordinates and Land Information New Zealand (LINZ).
-Using these base maps is not only faster, and more convenient, it’s more accurate too, as they are all done to scale.
 One of the best features of AutoCAD is that information can easily be shared for multiple purposes, unlike other programs used for traffic management plans.

 4. It’s accurate

-AutoCAD makes use of model-based GIS and mapping features.
+AutoCAD make use of model-based GIS and mapping features.
 What this means, is that if maps aren’t updated, we can use an image from Google Earth and scale it in AutoCAD in less than a minute.
-If roads are out-dated in downloaded base plans, it’s simple to get the latest existing line-markings and road layout which frequently done in AutoCAD too.
+If roads are out-dated in downloaded base plans, it’s easy to get the latest existing line-markings and road layout which frequently done in AutoCAD too.

 5. It’s detailed

-AutoCAD is very versatile and can produce incredibly complex plans.
-The degree of complexity you can achieve means the possibilities are limitless.
-AutoCAD can be used to draw just about anything, where other traffic management design software cannot, for example, be used to draw an electrical diagram or construction blueprint.
-This means plans can be easily shared and the plans for large-scale jobs can be a more collaborative project.
+AutoCAD is versatile and can produce incredible complex plans.
+The degree of complexity you can achieve means the possibilities are limitless as well.
+AutoCAD can be used to draw just about anything, where other traffic management design software cannot, for example, it can be used to draw an electrical diagram or construction blueprint.
+This means that plans can easily be shared and plans for large-scale projects can be done collaboratively.

 6. It’s predictive

-These reasons and many more makes AutoCAD outstanding for TMP design.
+These are just few of the many reasons why using AutoCAD as a tool perfect for creating an outstanding TMP design.
 Ultimately the amount of control you get when you work with AutoCAD means that your plans are consistently high quality, accurate, clear and quick.
-Despite all this, the software is only ever as good as the user.
+Despite all this, the software is only as good as the user.

-Here at Parallaxx, we combine the best software with decades of industry experience, which is why we are helping to take Temporary Traffic Management to a higher standard than ever before.
+Here at Parallaxx, we combine the best software with decades of industry experience to produce a high quality TMP designs.